 I’m not gonna lie.
-I’ve had three kids do this going-into-fourth-grade summer reading assignment and the book report portion is painful.
-My kids simply are not in homework mode at the end of the summer, so it takes a ridiculous amount of effort (accompanied by equal amount of whining) to get it done.
+I’ve had three kids do this going into fourth-grade summer reading assignment and the book report portion is painful.
+My kids simply are not in homework mode at the end of the summer, so it takes a ridiculous amount of effort (accompanied by an equal amount of whining) to get it done.
 My son did his book project over a week with three failed attempts before eventual success.

 How about you?
-Did you kids get summer reading assignments?
+Did your kids get summer reading assignments?
 Please share!

 1. 4th Grade Realistic Fiction

 The Seven Wonders of Sassafras Springs by Betty G. Birney